-Topical calcineurin inhibitors are non-steroidal medications that are applied to the parts of the skin affected by eczema.
+Topical calcineurin inhibitors are nonsteroidal medications applied to the parts of the skin affected by eczema.

-Once absorbed into the skin, topical calcineurin inhibitors work by preventing a part of the immune system from activating, preventing it from causing certain symptoms of dermatitis, such as redness and itching.
+Once absorbed into the skin, topical calcineurin inhibitors work by preventing a part of the immune system from activating, preventing it from causing specific symptoms of dermatitis, such as redness and itching.

-Topical calcineurin inhibitors can be applied to all affected areas of the skin, including the eyelids, and can be used for extended periods of time to control symptoms and reduce flare-ups.
+Topical calcineurin inhibitors can be applied to all affected areas of the skin, including the eyelids.
+They can be used for extended periods to control symptoms and reduce flare-ups.

-Topical calcineurin inhibitors do not cause certain side effects associated with overuse of steroids, such as thinning of the skin or stretch marks, spider veins, or skin discoloration.
+Topical calcineurin inhibitors do not cause specific side effects associated with the overuse of steroids, such as thinning of the skin or stretch marks, spider veins, or skin discoloration.

 Common side effects of topical calcineurin inhibitors include a mild burning or stinging sensation when the drug is first applied to the skin.

-As with any new medicine, it is important to discuss the benefits and risks of using a topical calcineurin inhibitor to control your eczema with your doctor.
+As with any new medicine, it is essential to discuss the benefits and risks of using a topical calcineurin inhibitor to control your eczema with your doctor.

 - Topical calcineurin inhibitors should be used only on areas of the body where the skin is affected by eczema.

-- Topical calcineurin inhibitors should not be used in children under two years of age.
+- Topical calcineurin inhibitors should not be used in children under two years.

-- Topical calcineurin inhibitors should not be used at the same time as phototherapy treatments.
+- Topical calcineurin inhibitors should not be used simultaneously as phototherapy treatments.

-- Skin should be covered and protected when exposed to direct sunlight while using topical calcineurin inhibitors.
+- The skin should be covered and protected when exposed to direct sunlight using topical calcineurin inhibitors.